DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 Linked Vehicles with Library Override
 ^^^^^^^^^^

-In Launch Control, you can rigged a vehicle linked from another file.
+In Launch Control, you can rig a vehicle linked from another file.
 To do so, add a Library Override to all the objects you have added :ref:`rigging-tags` to and hit "Rig Vehicle!"

 |